History of Dwight

 To recognise its status as one of London’s leading international schools, 'The North London International School' was adopted in summer 2008 and in 2012 this changed to Dwight School London.

-Dwight School London is very active internationally and benefits from its links with its sister school The Dwight School which is based in Manhattan, New York and other schools in the Dwight Global group which includes Dwight School Canada on Vancouver Island, Dwight School Seoul in South Korea and Dwight School Qibao in Shanghai, China.
+Dwight School London is very active internationally and benefits from its links with its sister school The Dwight School which is based in Manhattan, New York and other schools in the Dwight Global group which includes Dwight School Seoul in South Korea, Dwight School Qibao in Shanghai, China and Dwight School Dubai, in the United Arab Emirates.

 Dwight School London alumni include: